JonatanHogild/Ansible_on_management_vm/README.md

 <br>

 ## Acknowledgments
-I would like to thank <a href=https://github.com/rafaelurrutiasilva>Rafael Urrutia</a> for his continuous support and guidance.
+We would like to thank <a href=https://github.com/rafaelurrutiasilva>Rafael Urrutia</a> for his continuous support and guidance.

 ## References
 - [SMHI](https://www.smhi.se/en/about-smhi)